 The Suunto ZOOP Watch Diving Computer is probably the best dive computer for beginners.
 It has all the features that you need in a dive computer while at the same time not overly complicated with a bunch of features the beginner or casual diver needs.

-The screen of the Suunto has a little smaller display than the other 2 dive watches I reviewed and features super-bright phosphorescent LCD display giving it exception readability.
+The screen of the Suunto dive computer has a little smaller display than the previous 2 dive watches I reviewed and features super-bright phosphorescent LCD display giving it exception readability.

 Like any modern dive computer it is multi-mode versatile with its two dive modes Air and Nitrox.
 It can be programmed for Nitrox mixtures of 21% to 50% oxygen and can be adjusted for oxygen partial pressure of between 1.2 and 1.6 bar.
 It offers flexible decompression using the the RGBM algorithm.

-Suunto ZOOP Diving Watch offers optional software and a data transfer kit that is cheaper than other manufacturers of dive computers.
+Suunto Dive Watch offers optional software and a data transfer kit that is cheaper than other manufacturers of dive computers.

 It allows you to download all of your dive data for further analysis and to maintain a detailed logbook featuring graphical representation of all your dives plus locations of using GPS coordinates.

-Features of the Suunto ZOOP Wrist Unit Scuba Diving Computer:
+Features of the Suunto ZOOP Wrist Scuba Diving Computer:

 In my opinion the Suunto Zoop is one of the best budget dive computers, it offers most of the features of more expensive dive computers in a simple to use watch that you won’t require you to spend hours trying to decipher the instruction manual.

 Shearwater Research is a Canadian based company that does nothing but make quality dive computers.
 They are focused primarily on creating dive computers for intermediate and advanced level scuba divers.